-Cheers to a new place to sip opening up downtown; there are certainly a lot of wonderful spots to choose from these days, but this latest one has a different twist and it tastes like apples!
+Cheers to a great place to sip opening up downtown; there are certainly a lot of wonderful spots to choose from these days, but this latest one has a different twist and it tastes like apples!

 However, each year the wine got better and they began to make more of it, until they found themselves making 200 gallons!
 At this point, they began to ask themselves if they could turn their passion project into a business, and thus began the journey to open Westerly’s own licensed farm winery, with apples fresh from Sunset Orchard in Scituate, RI.